Latest update: 2026-04-01

 Step 5: Enter deposit amount and confirm

 The minimum deposit is £10.
-Enter your amount, complete any security steps required by your bank or wallet, and confirm.
-Deposits are typically instant, although Open Banking-style payments may sometimes require an additional in-app authorisation.
+Enter your chosen amount, complete any bank or wallet security steps (such as app approval), and confirm.
+Deposits are usually instant, although Open Banking-style payments can sometimes include an extra authorisation step or brief security pause.

 Step 6: Opt in for the welcome offer

-If you’re eligible and you want the welcome promotion, ensure you opt in before starting qualifying play.
+If you’re eligible and want the welcome promotion, opt in before starting qualifying play.
 NetBet’s welcome spins require a £10+ deposit and at least £10 wagered on slots.
-For a refresher on how slot staking works (and how bonus rounds are usually counted), see our real money slots guide.
+For a refresher on slot staking (and how qualifying play is usually counted), see our real money slots guide.
+If you prefer to keep everything in pounds to avoid conversion surprises, our GBP casinos UK guide is also useful.

 How to withdraw